Since 2010 the commercial solar panel cost

 Federal Solar Tax Credit (ITC) program.

 In short, to encourage people to switch to renewable energy, the state refunds some of the solar installation cost in taxes.
-For commercial solar systems, whose construction started in 2020-2022, the state proposes a tax credit worth of 26% cost of a solar installation.
-It drops down to 22% in 2023 and after 2024 it is going to be only10%.
-Still better than nothing: for residential solar systems this program ends in 2024.
+The state proposes a tax credit worth of 30% cost of a commercial system.
+It drops down to 26% in 2033 and in 2034 it is going to be only 22%.
+The program ends in 2035.

 - 5 kWh: ~ $10,400